Red X iconGreen tick iconYellow tick icon

 Research

-Helen is a Senior Lecturer in the Department of Preventive and Social Medicine.
+Helen is an Associate Professor in the Department of Public Health (Dunedin), in the Faculty of Medicine.
 She is an epidemiologist with a clinical background as a physiotherapist and a PhD in Public Health.
 Her research focuses on enhancing and improving what happens to people following injury, in particular preventing subsequent injury.
 Other areas of research include musculoskeletal disorders, particularly among nurses.

 She is currently leading a major trauma research grant funded by the Accident Compensation Corporation and administered by the Health Quality and Safety Commission examining major trauma and comorbidities.